-3D printing, or additive manufacturing, may not be making headlines like it was in 2013, but rest assured, the technology’s only been spreading and advancing over the past four years.
-The implications of 3D printing are vast, and the technology has the potential to revolutionize our society.
+3D printing, or additive manufacturing, may not be making headlines like in 2013, but rest assured, the technology’s only been spreading and advancing over the past four years.
+The implications of 3D printing design are vast, and the technology has the potential to revolutionize our society.

-Here are a few of the ways that 3D printing will change the industry, the economy, and the culture in the years to come.
+Here are a few ways that 3D printing will change the industry, the economy, and the culture in the years to come.

-1. Production will Take a Turn Towards the Local
+1. Production will Take a Turn Toward the local

 With 3D printing, a company could manufacture a whole car in one place.
-3D printing only requires a few employees, so labor laws will be less of a game changer than they are with traditional manufacturing and its large labor forces.
-As the technology improves, it’ll become cheaper and easier for companies to manufacture their product close to home.
+3D printing only requires a few employees, so labor laws will be less of a game-changer than they are with traditional manufacturing and its large labor forces.
+As technology improves, it’ll become cheaper and more accessible for companies to manufacture their product close to home.

-This would mean big economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
-They’ll have to find new forms of economic value-production to maintain their GDP.
+This would mean significant economic restructuring for China and other countries whose economies depend on providing a cheap labor pool for manufacturing.
+They’ll have to find new forms of economic value production to maintain their GDP.

-If you’re looking to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
+If you want to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
 We can help with that.
-Contact us and we’ll connect you with the best designers and 3D printers on the web to get your product out there.
+Contact us, and we’ll connect you with the best designers and 3D printers on the web to get your product out there.

 2. The Medical World Will be Turned Upside-Down